leulyk/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This folder contains solutions to the functions and nested loops project.
+# This project is for learning functions and nested loops in C.